tweag/python-monorepo-example/2019-06-10-codestatistics.md

 ## Conclusion

-In this blog post, we took a first look at our data sets and investigated `import` statements and `LANGUAGE` pragmas in Python and Haskell.
+We took a first look at our data sets and investigated `import` statements and `LANGUAGE` pragmas in Python and Haskell.
-Already by just filtering the lines of codes for certain keywords we were able to answer interesting questions about the frequency with which these basic coding patterns occur and how their frequency differs between Python and Haskell code.
+By filtering code lines for certain keywords we were able to answer interesting questions about the frequency with which these basic coding patterns occur and how their frequency differs between Python and Haskell code.
-Our data sets offer the potential for much deeper analysis, though - think automatic code completion, refactoring, ...
+But our data sets have potential for much deeper analysis of less obvious patterns.
-We thus might wonder what other patterns occur commonly in code.
-A pattern would be characterized by some set of very similar lines of code, so we could expect, e.g., control structures such as `for` loops to form a pattern.
+A pattern can be characterized by a set of similar lines of code, and we expect to find, for example, control structure patterns such as `for` loops.
-But are there maybe unknown patterns to be discovered we didn't think of?
+But are there unknown patterns to be discovered that we didn't think of?
 How do we discover them in our data sets?
 How do they differ between programming languages?
-And can we somehow exploit these patterns?
+And can we somehow exploit these patterns - think code completion or tools such as on presented (here)[https://github.com/src-d/awesome-machine-learning-on-source-code].
 We're excited to see what other insights these data have to offer - stay tuned!